 Olene S. Walker and Inger Trier are included in this list.While this isn't a list of all female civil servants, it does answer the questions "Who are the most famous female civil servants?" and "Who are the best female civil servants?"

-Olene Smith Walker was Utah's 15th Governor.
-She was sworn into office on November 5, 2003, shortly before her 73rd birthday, as Utah's first, and, to date, only female governor.
-She is a member of the Republican Party.
-Walker's political background includes eight years in the state legislature ...more
+Olene Walker (née Smith; November 15, 1930 – November 28, 2015) was an American politician and Utah's 15th Governor.
+She was sworn into office on November 5, 2003, shortly before her 73rd birthday, as Utah's first female governor.
+She was a member of the Republican Party. ...more on Wikipedia